**IMPORTANT- Welcoming Clendaniels Plumbing Clients for ALL of YOUR Plumbing Needs!** Call Today! Read More

 Regular maintenance of your entire HVAC system, including both heat pumps and furnaces, is important for efficiency and longevity.

 Selecting a heater for your home comes down to preference.
 You have to think about your heating expectations and select a model that meets your needs.
 Think about the kind of heater that you already have and the things that you like or do not like about it.
-You can talk to our team and we can answer your questions and help you select a new heater.
+You can talk to our company, a locally operated business specializing in heating and air conditioning repair, plumbing services, and other services for homes and businesses in Milford DE.

 Keep in mind that no matter what type of heater you choose, you want to make sure it’s an energy-efficient model.
 Furnaces have AFUE ratings and heat pumps have a different rating for heating (HSPF) and cooling (SEER); these ratings are important indicators of a system’s energy efficiency.
 Our team can help walk you through your options so that you can get a heater that will serve your family well for the next 10 to 15 years.
 If you’re also considering a boiler, you might wonder how long boilers usually last to compare overall system lifespans.